dNamiLab/dNami/doc/usage/deigo.rst

       your_name@deigo-login1 ~]$  "login" indicates that you are on a login node your_name@deigo011706  ~]$  "deigo011706" indicates that you are in the interactive mode (instead of 011706 it could also be a different number)

+   ..
+Caution:: Double check that you are on a compute node (interactive mode), running heavy workloads on login nodes is forbidden and
+      may have an impact on the usage of the Deigo system.

    It may happen that the command in :ref:`Try-1` takes some time to be evaluated.
    You may also see some output similar to the output below.